 After the event, students must submit all receipts and a completed Travel Expense Form to their DGSA.
 DGSAs must submit this post-trip documentation to The Graduate School within 20 days of the end of the travel.
 Once The Graduate School and ET&R process the expense report, the debit line item will be cleared from students’ bursar accounts.

 If students submit receipts that total less than the amount of the advance payment, a partial debit line item will remain on their bursar accounts and must be paid back at the Cashier’s Office.
 For example, if a student receives a $525 travel advance, and submits receipt for $400, then only $400 will be cleared from the bursar account debit line item, and the student will need to repay the remaining $125.
+Students SHOULD NOT use the travel advance received to repay their departments.
+Receipts showing p-card charges for travel or lodging paid by the program or advisor are not acceptable, as these are not out-of-pocket expenses incurred by the student.

 Failure to repay the outstanding amount may result in delays such as registration blocks or diploma holds.
 Students who have not repaid the outstanding would also not be able to apply for additional conference travel awards from The Graduate School.